OUR STORY

 YEARS LATER, THEY BROUGHT THE TASTE AND CULTURE OF THE RIO GRANDE VALLEY TO THEIR NEW HOME IN WASHINGTON, DC

-Jaramillo, who leads a triple life as a Doctor of Speech Language Pathology and the owner/operator of her own pediatric bilingual clinic, Voz Speech Therapy, also adjuncts as a professor at George Washington University (GWU) in addition to running the taco shop.
+Jaramillo, who leads a triple life as a Doctor of Speech Language Pathology and the owner/operator of her own pediatric bilingual clinic, The Voz Institute, also adjuncts as a professor at George Washington University (GWU) in addition to running the taco shop.
 May serves as the main day-to-day cook & operator of the shop.

 IT ALL STARTED ON A STOOP